Bicovariograms and Euler characteristic I. Regular sets: Discussion

 \section{Discussion}

 Equality \eqref{eq:intro-marginals} gives in fact a direct relation between the \EC, also known as the Minkowski functional of order $0$, and the function $(x,y)\mapsto \Vol(F\cap (F+x)\cap (F+y))$.
 We call the latter function \emph{bicovariogram} of $F$, or variogram of order $2$, in reference to the \emph{covariogram} of $F$, defined by $x\mapsto \Vol(F\cap (F+x))$ (see \cite{Lan02,Galerne} or \cite{Serra} for more on covariograms).
-The formula see Galerne \cite{Galerne}, gives a direct relation between the first order variogram, and the perimeter of a measurable set $F$, which is also the Minkowski functional of order $1$ in the vocabulary of convex geometry.
+Let $\sigma $ be the normalized Haar measure on the $1$-dimensional circle $\mathcal{S} ^{1}$.
+The formula developped in the context of random sets by Galerne \cite{Galerne}, and originating from the theory of functions of bounded variations \cite{AFP}, gives a direct relation between the first order variogram, and the perimeter of a measurable set $F$, which is also the Minkowski functional of order $1$ in the vocabulary of convex geometry.
 Completing the picture with the fact that $\Vol(F)$ is at the same time the second-order Minkowski functional and the variogram of order $0$, it seems that covariograms and Minkowski functionals are intrinsically linked.
 This unveils a new field of exploration, and raises the questions of extension to higher dimensions, with higher order variograms, and all Minkowski functionals.

 The present work is limited to the dimension $2$ because, before engaging in a general theory, one must check that, at least in a particular case of interest, existing results are improved.
 In the present work and the companion paper, the results are oriented towards excursions of bivariate Gaussian fields, as they are of high interest in the literature.
 Despite the technicalities and difficulties, coming mainly from - 1 - the expression of topological estimates in terms of the regularity of the field, and - 2 - dealing with boundary effects, obtaining a formula valid for any random model, and relaxing the usual $\mathcal{C} ^{2}$ hypotheses to $\mathcal{C} ^{1}$ assumptions, provides a sufficiently strong motivation for pushing the theory further.
 Also, developing methods of proof and upper bounds in dimension $2$ will help developing them in more abstract spaces.